 USMNT outclassed by Netherlands in 3-1 loss, ending run in World Cup

-Philadelphians have plenty of experience with the pain of coming up short of them.
-They’ve also felt the joy of exceeding them, especially this year with the Phillies and Union.
+Philadelphians have plenty of experience with the pain of coming up short of those expectations.
+They've also felt the joy of exceeding them, especially this year with the Phillies and the Union.

 But what happens when a team lands right on that point in between?